14 Best Top Tourist Attractions in Japan

 6. Chūbu-Sangaku National Park and the Japanese Alps

 Moreover, the Japanese Alps, stretching across the prefectures of Toyama, Nagano, Gifu, and Niigata, comprise three major mountain ranges: the Northern Alps (Hida Mountains), the Central Alps (Kiso Mountains), and the Southern Alps (Akaishi Mountains).
-These ranges are characterized by their rugged landscapes, deep valleys, steep cliffs, and snow-capped peaks.
+These ranges are characterized by their rugged landscapes, deep valleys, cliffs, and snow-capped peaks.

 Mount Hotaka, also known as Hotakadake, is the highest peak in the Northern Alps, reaching an impressive height of 3,190 meters.
 Mount Yari and Mount Norikura are other notable tourist attractions in Japan in this range.
 The Central Alps are home to iconic mountains such as Mount Kiso-Komagatake, Mount Yarigatake, and Mount Senjo.
 The Southern Alps, encompassing peaks like Mount Kita, Mount Aino, and Mount Hotakadake, offer stunning vistas and challenging climbing routes.